 All inventories are purchased at cost.
 No inventory items are purchased on deferred settlement terms or acquired by an exchange of goods and services.
 Inventories are distributed at cost or cost plus and do not use LIFO as a cost formula.
 All inventory items of a similar nature and similar use to the Authority use the same cost formula.
+From September 2019, the management of PPE Uniforms will be outsourced and managed externally.
+Therefore the Authority will no longer hold any stock in relation to PPE which has resulted in a reduction in value held in stores.

-2015/16 2016/17
+2016/17 2017/18

 £000 Inventories £000

-36 Workshops 39
+39 Workshops 48

-243 Stores 261
+261 Stores 77

-30 Fuel 46
+46 Fuel 34

-309 Total 346
+346 Total 159